timotejroiko/astrobot-docs/README.md

 This command lets you obtain information about certain topics and components used by Astrobot such as glyphs, orbs, aspects and more.

-* `.about` - list components that offer additional information
+* `/command about` - list components that offer additional information

 #### About Glyphs

 This option creates an image showing a preview and a description of every glyph and symbol that Astrobot uses including planets, asteroids and more:

-* `.about glyphs` - display all planetary symbols and glyphs that Astrobot uses
+* `/command about glyphs` - display all planetary symbols and glyphs that Astrobot uses

 #### About Aspects

 This option creates an image showing a preview and the distance degrees of every aspect supported by Astrobot:

-* `.about aspects` - display all aspects that Astrobot uses
+* `/command about aspects` - display all aspects that Astrobot uses

 #### About orbs

 This option displays a list of available orb sets, as well as details about a specific orbs set:

-* `.about orbs` - display a list of available orb sets
+* `/command about orbs` - display a list of available orb sets
-* `.about orbs astro.com` - describe the orb values of the `astro.com` orbs set
+* `/command about orbs astro.com` - describe the orb values of the `astro.com` orbs set

 #### About Houses

 This option displays a list of available house systems in Astrobot:

-* `.about houses` - display a list of available house systems
+* `/command about houses` - display a list of available house systems

 Alternatively you can check the list of house systems in the [Houses](#houses) section.